dberri/bc-data-table/README.md

 - `field` is the column edited by the user
 - `content` is the new content for that field

-SCRATCH THAT -> THIS WAS MEANT FOR A JOB APPLICATION BUT I THINK IT TURNED OUT OT BE A COOL PROJECT, SO I'M SHARING IT HERE

 ## Project setup